 Section 2013.1 State and Local Government Fleet Exemptions

-Fleet owners may claim or apply for the following exemptions or extensions if the California fleet complies with the requirements that are in effect, and it would otherwise be impossible to comply with the next upcoming regulation requirement.
+Fleet owners may report to claim or apply for the following exemptions or extensions if the California fleet complies with the requirements that are in effect, and it would otherwise be impossible to comply with the next upcoming regulation requirement.
 Fleet owners requesting or utilizing any exemptions or extensions must meet applicable reporting and recordkeeping requirements for each exemption or extension as specified in sections 2013.2 and 2013.3.
-Any exemptions or extensions approved for a fleet owner are not transferrable to another fleet owner.
+Any exemptions or extensions granted to a fleet owner are not transferrable to another fleet owner.
 The Executive Officer will respond to exemption requests as described in section 2013.2(i).

 Backup Vehicle Exemption.
 Fleet owners may designate vehicles as backup vehicles during the reporting period and renew the designation annually if the fleet owner meets each of the following requirements: